 - The University, with its School of Environmental Sciences is ranked first in Europe and the third university in the world after Harvard and Princeton in the field of geosciences in the latest Times Higher Education Supplement research ranking tables.

 - In the latest 2013 Leiden ranking of universities, UEA is in the UK top 20 universities for the impact of its research, ranked 5th in the UK (27th in the world) for Life and Earth Sciences, and 4th in the UK (40th in the world) for Social Sciences and Humanities.

 - UEA’s position and reputation in national rankings and global league tables continues to gain in strength, often outperforming Russell Group universities.

-- Powerful professional and business offering with highly regarded Schools of Social Work, Education, Law, Nursing Sciences, and the Norwich Business School.
+- Powerful professional and business offering with highly regarded Schools of Social Work, Education, Law, Nursing Sciences, Economics, and Norwich Business School.

-- Arts, Humanities and Social Sciences with particular strengths in History, English Literature, Creative Writing, Film, Television and Media studies and Philosophy.
+- Arts, Humanities and Social Sciences with particular strengths in History, English Literature, Creative Writing, Film, Television and Media Studies, American Studies, and Philosophy.

 - The University's library is open seven days a week during semesters.
 Facilities include more than 800,000 volumes of books and journals, a range of electronic resources including major bibliographic and citation databases, an extensive audio-visual collection, and an inter-lending and document supply service.
-IT facilities include a 24-hour access area in the Library, IT hubs across campus, a high-speed network connecting the whole University campus and a wireless network for laptop and mobile access.
+IT facilities include a 24-hour access area in the Library, IT hubs across campus, designated individual and group study rooms, a high-speed network connecting the whole University campus and a wireless network for laptop and mobile access.

 - UEA’s dedicated Disability Team are responsible for the provision of information and advice and for co-ordinating the support needed by students.